jaydeegbobeh/eng88/Cybersecuirty/README.md

 # Web App Authentication

-To associate and incoming request e.g HTTP
+To associate an incoming request e.g HTTP

 ## Cookie-based authentication
 - A small piece of data created by a server and sent to your browser when visiting a website